crdrost/essay-seeds/maths/real analysis notes.md

 `a/b + c/d = (a + c)/(b + d)` well-defined!
 All we need to say is that for this
 formula we assume that both `a/b` and `c/d` are in reduced form.
 So you should feel this sudden freedom in analysis: we could be choosing all sorts of alternate definitions.
-Similarly we could choose a different order
+Similarly we could choose a different order relation for the rationals, like the lexicographical pair ordering,

+    (a, b) ≤ (c, d) if and only if either a < c or both a = c and b ≤ d.

+That isn't well-defined on the rationals as it stands, but it would be well-defined if you just require that `a/b` and `c/d` are in reduced form; and then you would indeed have that `1/3 ≤ 1/4` even though `1/3 = 2/6`.
+Finding some operations which respect this order among the rationals, on the other hand, might be a rather tricky challenge.

 # The Need for Reals
 The Greeks knew that there were some proportions of lines which they could draw, but which didn't seem to be rational.
 Today the best-known example is probably the ratio of the circumference of a circle to its radius, but it turns out that this took a very long time to prove, and Archimedes developed some very good rational approximations to it.
-The one which the Greeks could prove was irrational, was the ratio of a square's sides to its diagonal, given by the Pythagorean Theorem as:
+The one which the Greeks *could* prove was irrational, was the ratio of a square's sides to its diagonal, given by the Pythagorean Theorem as:

     x² = 2.

-The proof was simple: a proof by contradiction, or "reductio ad absurdum" (a "reduction to absurdity").
+The proof was simple: a proof by contradiction.
 Suppose for the sake of argument that `x` is in fact a rational number `m/n` in the above expression, so that:

     m² = 2 n².

-We make one further assumption, which is that the greatest common divisor `gcd(m, n) = 1`.
-We say that "which states that `m/n` is in reduced form."
-Is this always satisfiable?
-Well, that requires some properties of the integer division-with-remainders procedures.
-We can guarantee that `gcd: N × N → N`, so it is a function, because for any `(a, b) ∈ N²` there are only finitely many candidates (mutual divisibility is bounded by `min(a, b)`), and at the very least, `1` is a common divisor.
-(Actually, we can compute `gcd(a, b)` quite efficiently with an algorithm known as the Euclidean algorithm, but that's not strictly necessary.)
-Once we have `g = gcd(a, b)`, we know that `m = a/g` and `n = b/g` are both integers (because `g` is a common divisor) and that `gcd(m, n) = 1` (because `g` was the *greatest* common divisor).
-But we also have that `m/n = (gm)/(gn) = a/b`, so they are the same fraction.

-So the point of that long paragraph is simply: we can freely choose that m/n is in reduced form, and there are no common factors.
-The rest of the argument is as
-follows:

-Since `2 n²` is even, `m²` is even.
-Odd numbers have odd squares, so this means that `m` is even.
-But let us use this knowledge and say that `m = 2 p`, for some integer p.
-Now our above expression says:
+We see from the right-hand side that `m²` is even.
+Now, an odd number of the form `2k + 1` for integer `k` has a square of the form `4 k² + 4 k + 1`, which is also odd.
+It follows that for `m²` to be even, `m` must itself be even.
+Let us phrase this as `m = 2 k` for integer `k`.
+Then the above equation says:

-    2² p² = 2 n²,
+    2² k² = 2 n²,
-    2 p² = n²
+    2 k² = n².

-from which it follows that `n` is also even and divisible by 2, so let us say that `n = 2q` for some integer `q`, and thus both numbers were divisible by 2.
-But `m/n` was in reduced form, so both cannot be divisible by 2, which gives us our contradiction.

-We conclude that there is *no* rational number which can satisfy this expression `x² = 2` without generating a contradiction.

-    p² = 2 q²

-but this means that `p/q = m/n`.
-The Greeks understood that this was an absurdity.

-We need one more assumption: let `g` be the greatest common divisor of `m` and `n`, so that `m/g = a` and `n/g = b` are integers and `gcd(a, b) = 1`.
-This is not only always guaranteed, it's also efficient to calculate `g` and perform the division (with the Euclidean algorithm).
-Then I claim `a/b = m/n`.

-So we can always assume *without loss of generality* that for any rational number `m/n`, that `gcd(m, n) = 1`.
-There is always *some* representative of that rational which has this property, known as the *reduced form*.

-So: assume that x² = 2 for x = m/n where gcd(m, n) = 1.
-Then, because of the
-above argument, m and n are both divisible by 2, which means gcd(m, n) ≥ 2.
-And *that* is a contradiction: you can't have 1 ≥ 2.
-Thus there is *no* such rational, which is what we wanted to prove.
+From this it follows that `n` is also even, and thus that `gcd(m, n) ≥ 2`.
+But this means that a rational solution `x = m/n` can never be in reduced form, since reduced form states that `gcd(m, n) = 1`.
+Since all rationals have a reduced form, we've run into a contradiction: whatever `x` is, it is not in Q.

+(This last step is often enforced by going back to the beginning of the proof and making the arbitrary-seeming-at-the-time restriction that `m/n` be in reduced form.
+When working with an equivalence class we can have a lot of freedom to just choose the set member which best suits our proof.)